 Braking job has been given to a single 290 mm petal discs at the front and clutching on it is a 2-piston hydraulic calliper, and the rear gets a 220mm disc with a 2-piston calliper.
 ABS is an optional feature but comes standard with the KRT and the Winter edition.
 The Ninja 300 uses IRC rubber for both its wheels which provides ample grip on any kind of tarmac.
 The Winter edition gets wider rear tire and wide front wheel that comes standard with Bridgestone Battlax tyres.

 Electronic rider aids give a miss for 2017 as well.
 There is, however, an ECO mode for an efficient riding experience.

 |Suspension / Rear||Uni-Trak 5-way adjustable preload|

 |Brakes / Front||Single 290 mm disc.
 Calliper: dual piston|

 |Brakes / Rear||Single 220 mm disc.
 Calliper: dual piston|

 |Tyres / Rear||140/70 R17|

-A full range of Kawasaki Genuine Accessories are available at authorized Kawasaki dealers.
+A full range of Kawasaki Genuine Accessories is available at authorised Kawasaki dealers.
 These can include different seats, seat cowl, frame sliders, tank bag and tail bag.

 The Ninja 300 did a commendable job replacing the 250cc motorcycle in 2013.
-It had a condescending effect on the Indian 2 wheeler market and got in the fresh breed of entry level fully flaired performance motorcycle to blaze the much needed thrilling experience to enthusiasts and purists.
+It had a condescending effect on the Indian 2 wheeler market and got in the fresh breed of entry-level fully faired performance motorcycle to blaze the much needed thrilling experience to enthusiasts and purists.
 Not to forget the learning generation of riders.

 For 2017, the aura of the motorcycle remains the same and with the Winter edition, the bike boasts of flair and poise.
-The matte black is quite menacing and can stick it upto most of the entry-level sportsbike in the segment.
+The matte black is quite menacing and can stick it up most of the entry-level sportbike in the segment.